vitelabs/vite-wiki/docs/dex/api/gate.md

     }
     ```

-## Deposit/Withdraw API
+## Deposit/withdrawal API

 ### `/deposit-info`

 Get deposit information by token id and user's Vite address.
-The gateway should bind user's Vite address to a source chain address, and the web wallet will display a deposit page based on gateway's response.
+The gateway should bind user's Vite address to a source chain address, and the web wallet will display a deposit page based on the API response.

 * **Method**: `GET`